A main focus is the moss, Physcomitrium (previously Physcomitrella) patens.

 Bryophyta in the Tree of Life & worldwide distribution of Funariaceae

-Our lab's research ranks 23rd in German plant science (source: Laborjournal)
+Our lab's research ranked 23rd in German plant science (source: Laborjournal 2017)

 See our publications